Library image #3501

 and is managed by the National Park Service.

 to the northwest, the Noisy-Diobsud Wilderness

 to the southwest, and the Lake Chelan-Sawtooth Wilderness

 to the southeast.

 If you're looking for sheer wildness and first-rate alpine climbing, this area may be your best choice in the Lower 48.
-The North Cascades National Park "Complex" consists of three units: 505,000-acre North Cascades National Park, which boasts 504,614 acres of designated Wilderness; 117,600-acre Ross Lake National Recreation Area, a slim piece of land just east of the park that has 74,000 acres of designated Wilderness; and 62,000-acre Lake Chelan National Recreation Area, at the southeast corner of the park, with 56,000 acres of designated Wilderness.
+The North Cascades National Park "Complex" consists of three units: North Cascades National Park; Ross Lake National Recreation Area, a slim piece of land just east of the park; and the Lake Chelan National Recreation Area, at the southeast corner of the park.

-These three components are combined into Stephen Mather Wilderness, a huge and tremendously rugged piece of earth with jagged glaciated peaks above narrow stream drainages and densely forested U-shaped valleys.
-The snowfall, which may exceed your imagination in the virtually inaccessible heights, stays on the ground for a long, long time.
+These three components are combined into the Stephen Mather Wilderness, a huge and tremendously rugged piece of earth with jagged glaciated peaks above narrow stream drainages and densely forested U-shaped valleys.

-The Pacific Crest Trail (PCT) crosses the southeastern corner of the park for about 13 miles, but most of the trails tend to be long and crudely rambling.
-Maps show about 390 miles of pathways, but if trail access determines what you see, you'll see little of the Wilderness.
-Reaching huge sections of the area can entail multiday hikes, often combined with mountaineering, through remote, trailless territory.
+The Pacific Crest Trail crosses the southeastern corner of the area for about 13 miles, but most of the trails tend to be long and crudely rambling.
+Maps show about 390 miles of pathways, but if trail access determines what you see, you'll see little of this Wilderness.
+Reaching huge sections of the area can entail multiday hikes, often combined with mountaineering, through remote, trail-less territory.
 A Wilderness experience of the highest order awaits the prepared.